Today's Bible Reading: Matthew 19

 Reflecting and Thinking

 We now understand from Matthew's gospel that life in the kingdom is different -- in its attitudes, priorities, and choices; in its commitments, expectations, and purpose; in its actions and values.
 Life and goodness are not measured by commandment-keeping but by values of the heart.
 If this change in attitudes and values seems humanly impossible, the good news of the gospel of the kingdom is that God makes possible what is impossible with human beings.
 We must understand, however, that escaping the world's way of thinking and the world's value system is not easy.
-After witnessing the encounter with the rich young man and hearing Jesus' teaching, Peter's question seems to revert to the same self-centered approach to life: What will we get?
+After witnessing the encounter between Jesus and the rich young man and hearing Jesus' teaching, Peter's question seems to revert to the same self-centered approach to life: What will we get?
 What will there be for us?
 These questions echo through the ages and continue to plague Christianity.
 People still attend church and seek Christian connections because of what they can get.
 People still buy into and respond to the health and wealth promises of religious charlatans.
 Living out the values of the kingdom -- self-denial, cross-bearing, and sacrifice -- is never easy.

 How can the church help Christians avoid the "what's in it for me" attitude?
 How does the church inadvertently or unknowingly buy into the attitude reflected in Peter's question?
-What are more appropriate Christian values?
+What are some examples of more appropriate Christian values?
 If you had to make a list of kingdom values, what things would you include?
 (Try to reflect some of the concepts we have studied in Matthew's gospel in your answer.)
 What are some of the values advanced by the world that are inconsistent with the Christian value system?

 Dear God, we seek today an understanding of your priorities and values so that we might make appropriate commitments and choices.
 Teach us unselfishness as we seek to follow Jesus, in his name, Amen.